felipedantaspos/odin-recipes/README.md

 - Used images tag (img) for my images
 - Create and organized my repository
 - Used the best practice of commit early and often my project changes.

+CSS basics.

+- Created and linked .css pages for style
+- Use background, color, font-size, text-align, etc